 [Along those lines, make sure to learn a few basic Italian phrases to use before you go.
 You will definitely be able to get by in English, but it never hurts to know at least the basics.
 In other words: don't expect people to know your language without at least making some attempt at theirs.]

 Wandering around in search of a good-looking restaurant with a reasonably priced menu is a perfectly legitimate way to find a dinner spot.
-We also did some internet research, usually when we were looking for a restaurant in a specific area—reviews tend to be a good indicator of quality, but don't get caught up in reading too many of them.
+We also did some internet research, usually when we were looking for a restaurant in a specific area.
+Reviews do tend to be a good indicator of quality, but be sure to take them with a grain of salt.

 Saving on Sightseeing